open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 attributes.
 Returns a LogEmitter associated with the parameters.

 The implementation MUST return different `LogEmitter` instances when called repeatedly with different values of parameters.
-Note that always returning a new tracer instance is a valid implementation.
+Note that always returning a new `LogEmitter` instance is a valid implementation.
 The only exception to this rule is no-op `LogEmitter`: the implementation MAY return the same instance regardless of parameter values.